httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This specification uses Structured Headers {{!I-D.ietf-httpbis-header-structure}} to specify syntax.
+This specification uses Structured Fields {{!I-D.ietf-httpbis-header-structure}} to specify syntax and parsing.
 The terms sf-list, sf-item, sf-string, sf-token, sf-integer and key refer to the structured types defined therein.

 Note that in this specification, "proxy" is used to indicate both forward and reverse proxies, otherwise known as gateways.
 "Next hop" indicates the connection in the direction leading to the origin server for the request.